Governance architecture

 ## Layer 2: Authorization (Permissions)

-After authentication, Dfns checks if the user has permission to perform the requested action.
+After authentication, DFNS checks if the user has permission to perform the requested action.

 Permissions follow a whitelist model - users can only perform actions explicitly granted: